Trap Tower

 - Only rule: build the tallest structure you can using only loaded mousetraps

-We didn’t impose constraints on orientation, symmetry, or design.
-Anything went, as long as the structure was freestanding.
+No constraints on orientation, symmetry, or design.
+Anything goes, as long as the structure is freestanding.

 After about twenty minutes of attempts, collapses, and aborted placements, the tallest structure that actually stood was two layers.
 One team briefly reached three, but it collapsed almost immediately.